mattermost/mattermost-developer-documentation/site/content/extend/plugins/community-plugin-marketplace.md

 As the plugin framework is currently in Beta, the rapid development cycle means that breaking changes (especially for the web app) can be expected.
 It's recommended that plugin authors keep up with these changes and fix bugs that may occur.
 Breaking changes will be mentioned in the "Important Upgrades Notes" section of the [Mattermost Changelog](https://docs.mattermost.com/administration/changelog.html).

-### Requirements for updating a Community Plugin to the Marketplace
+### Requirements for Updating a Community Plugin on the Marketplace

 When a community plugin is updated, the new version must fulfill the following checklist to remain on the Marketplace.
 The new version checked by the four reviewers in the same way as when the plugin was added.
 The code review and security review should be performed against the `diff` of the last version in the Marketplace and the new version to be updated in the Marketplace.